absolvent/justgetpreset-eslint/README.md

-# gore-eslint
+# space-preconfigured-eslint

 Wrapper around eslint for ease of use and zero configuration.
+This package is preconfigured to use [airbnb](https://github.com/airbnb/javascript) eslint config (slightly modified to achieve compatibility with React Native and Node.js).

 This linter also works great with bigger projects because it splits linter into several child processes and distributes lint files evenly between them.